thetensor-space/thetensor-space.github.io/_events/2019-06-03-Tensor-Ops-I.md

 [Slides](https://slides.com/jameswilson-3/tensors-operators)

-<br/>This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>
+<br/>This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/" target="_blank">Creative Commons Attribution 4.0 International License</a>